M0rtzz/VisionVoyage/README.md

 ![VisionVoyage](https://static.m0rtzz.com/images/Year:2024/Month:08/Day:15/13:54:06_VisionVoyage.png)

-> This project is associated with the "Innovation and Entrepreneurship  Foundations and Engineering Design Practice" and "Production Practice"  courses of the CS major at ZZU.
+> This project is associated with the courses `Innovation and Entrepreneurship Foundations and Engineering Design Practice` and `Production Practice` of the CS major at ZZU.
 >
-> I led a simulation of a software company called Ingenuity Drive（创智行） and developed a software called VisionVoyage.
-Students need to play different roles:
+> I led a simulation of a software company called `Ingenuity Drive(创智行)` and developed a software called `VisionVoyage`.
+We need to play different roles:
 >
 > **Company Positions**
 >